firebase/firebase-ios-sdk/Carthage.md

 ## Versioning

-Unlike the CocoaPods distribution, the Carthage distribution is like the Firebase zip release in that all the Firebase components share the same version.
+All Firebase components share the same version.
 Mixing and matching components with different versions may cause linker errors.

 ## Static Frameworks